Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 That's why an example of this model line is in my collection.

 Fairly plain on the outside, this PS/2 Model 30-286 was designed to wear a monitor on top like most business computers of the day.
-That is not the type of monitor it would have been wearing in 1987 though.
-That's a 1996 Philips replacement.
-However, the keyboard and the mouse are authentic.
-At the moment it's maxed out at 1 MB RAM, and is running PC-DOS 3.3 with a bunch of utilities and games on the 20MB hard drive.
+At the moment it's maxed out at 4 MB RAM, and is running PC-DOS 3.3 with a bunch of utilities and games on the 20MB hard drive.

 Speaking of the power switch, it is the weirdest thing.
 Inside the unit, that on-off switch is actually attached to a metal arm, which pushes ANOTHER switch on the power supply.
 This is a large red switch only slightly smaller than the one found on the original IBM-PC.
 It seems a oddball way to turn the power on.
 Why they didn't just wire up the external rocker switch directly to the power supply unit I'll never know!
 That being said, the power supply fan is the quietest in any PC I own.
 You hardly know it's on.